How to Enjoy Stone Town, Zanzibar

 Lukmaan Restaurant in Stone Town arguably serves the best Zanzibari biryani and pilau in town – and that’s an achievement to be proud of!

-I usually go with the fish or beef biryani first and if I’m feeling up for it, I also down a plate of fish pilau.
-The intricate culinary recipes of Zanzibari cuisine have been influenced by Arabs and Indians throughout the years to create a truly special multi-cultural food scene.
-Biryani and pilau are both spiced rice dishes that are accompanied by a choice of meat or fish.
+I usually go with the fish or beef biryani first and if I'm feeling up for it, I also down a plate of fish pilau.

-In the afternoon there’s time to leisurely browse the shopping district that’s filled to capacity with souvenirs and exotic Zanzibar gifts to bring home.
-I tend to skip this part altogether and opt for a lazy afternoon nap instead.
+In the afternoon there's time to leisurely browse the shopping district that's filled with souvenirs and exotic Zanzibar gifts to bring home.

 Babu's Ginger Coffee